octobercms/docs/backend-forms.md

             registered: [Registered only, Only logged in member will be able to access this page.]
             guests: [Guests only, Only guest users will be able to access this page.]

-Radio lists support three ways of defining the options, exactly like the [dropdown field type](#field-dropdown).
+Radio lists support the same methods for defining the options as the [dropdown field type](#field-dropdown).
 For radio lists the method could return either the simple array: **key => value** or an array of arrays for providing the descriptions: **key => [label, description]**.
 Options can be displayed inline with each other instead of in separate rows by specifying `cssClass: 'inline-options'` on the radio field config.

 <a name="field-balloon"></a>
 ### Balloon Selector